Written by

 Blackjack players often combine basic strategy with a card counting system to sway the odds in their favor.
-The choice of a system for counting is essential, though, as they vary in difficulty and overall profitability.
-Being relatively complex, yet extremely efficient, the Advanced Omega II System, is one of the best methods for advanced counters and the key to its success is mastering it.
+The choice of a counting system is essential, as they vary in difficulty and overall profitability.
+Being relatively complex yet extremely efficient, the Advanced Omega II System is one of the best methods for advanced counters, and the key to its success is mastering it.

-The Advanced Omega II is one the most preferred ways to count cards for experienced, professional players, although it can be used by amateurs, as well.
+The Advanced Omega II is one of the most preferred methods of counting cards among experienced professional players, although amateurs can use it as well.
 The system was described in detail by blackjack pro Bryce Carlson in his 2001 book Blackjack for Blood.
-Carlson, who started writing the book back in 1989, explains that this method is mainly aimed at serious players who are committed and skilled.
-Carlson himself is believed to be a professional counter who play at casinos under aliases and his true identity is still unknown.
+Carlson, who started writing the book in 1989, explains that this method is aimed primarily at serious, skilled players.
+Carlson himself is believed to be a professional counter who plays at casinos under aliases, and his true identity is still unknown.

-The counting method he described, however, has become quite popular since it is known to outperform universally recognized systems such as the Hi-Lo, the K-O, and more.
-The Advanced Omega II System, often referred to as simply the Omega II System, is a balanced, two-level system for counting cards and if applied perfectly, it could help players generate huge profits over time.
+The counting method he described has become quite popular because it is known to outperform universally recognized systems such as the Hi-Lo, the K-O, and others.
+The Advanced Omega II System, often referred to simply as the Omega II System, is a balanced two-level system for counting cards, and if applied perfectly, it could help players generate substantial profits over time.

 The Advanced Omega II Card Counting System Fundamentals